Find out about our fees, plus loans and other financial support that might be available to you.

 When planning your finances, you will also need to consider other expenses such as living costs, accommodation fees and study materials.
-Our tuition fees and support section offers further information.
+Our fees and funding section offers further information.
 Details of additional costs specific to your course can be found on the relevant course page.

 Tel: +44 (0) 23 8059 9599

 Fax: +44 (0) 23 8059 9595

 ** A contribution may be necessary towards certain elements - additional costs can be found on the course page.

 * If you live in Scotland, Wales or Northern Ireland, you will receive financial support for university from the Scottish Government, the Welsh Assembly Government or the Northern Ireland Executive (as appropriate).
 If you live in the EU and meet certain eligibility criteria, you can get a loan to cover the cost of your tuition fees.

 You will be able to choose between a bursary, partial fee waiver or a combination of both.
 This choice will be available in each year of study for which you are eligible for support.